HurricanKai/KOTH/Guide to Resource Modding.md

 Select that Texture, click "Plugins" and then "Export to .png/.tga" (select whichever you prefer, i'm using .png)

 After saving that Texture to somewhere, you can edit it in any Program.
-I suggest Asperite, it is made for Pixel art and also supports importing/exporting Animation Sheets, like KOTH is using.
+I suggest [Asperite](https://www.aseprite.org/), it is made for Pixel art and also supports importing/exporting Animation Sheets, like KOTH is using. (you can also get it for free [here](https://github.com/aseprite/aseprite/releases) by using the Open-Source Builds)

 ### Importing